 Reed was then placed on trial by an intergalactic court, made up of the survivors of Galactus.
 They accused Reed of sparing Galactus' life, a criminal act in their minds.
 After an extensive trial, Reed was acquitted at the last moment by Eternity, who testified that Galactus is an essential part of the cosmos.

 Soon after, all reality was restored, but the Fantastic Four had lost their home.
 Reed would later become a member of the Illuminati and would not tell Sue about it.
+The group went on several clandestine missions together, and during one clashed with the Skrulls Empire.
+Reed believed that the Skrulls experimenting on him while he was captured was what allowed their shapeshifting powers to increase tenfold.

 Later an alien known as Zius developed a cloaking device to hide worlds from the hunger of Galactus.
 Galactus wanted to take Sue, in order to make the device useless.
 In order to protect her, Reed built a device to swap the power of Sue and Johnny.
-Johnny was taken by Galactus until, he was rescued with the help of Quasar.
+Johnny was taken by Galactus until he was rescued with the help of Quasar.
 When Reed activated the device to switch the powers back, the remaining Power Cosmic in Johnny overloaded it, and all four members lost their powers.

 Their powers went across the city, temporarily inhabiting the bodies of civilians.
 The cosmic rays which gave the group their powers made it so that anyone who were accidentally given The Four's powers would not have them long.
 Reed developed gloves that would bring their powers back to them.
 He attempted to trick Ben by giving him a fake glove.
 Reed planned to take the powers of the Thing for himself, and cure Ben once and for all, believing the accident to have been his fault.
 Ben saw through this and fought with Reed long enough to take back his own power and burden.